SWE-UniStuttgart/Qlunc/readme.md

 ### Create an environment and install dependencies

 1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment than `base`, and it is recommended.
-Then, based on the requirements added to the ``environment.yaml`` file on the repository, where are included the name of the environment and the tools/packages we want to install, we build the new environment.
+Then, based on the requirements added to the ``environment.yaml`` file we build the new environment named `Qlunc_Env` by default.

 2) In the Anaconda prompt, go to the directory where you have clone/download Qlunc and type: